betalgo/openai/Readme.md

 Dotnet SDK for OpenAI Chat GPT, Whisper, GPT-4 ,GPT-3 and DALL·E
 *Unofficial*.
 *OpenAI doesn't have any official .Net SDK.*
+# Description

+Lets try this project for clonning

 #### This library used be to known as `Betalgo.OpenAI.GPT3`, now it has a new package Id `Betalgo.OpenAI`.